 The risk of developing cancer of the uterus and cancer of the ovaries is reduced for at least 20 years after the contraceptives are stopped.

 Oral contraceptives taken early in a pregnancy do not harm the fetus.
 However, they should be stopped as soon as the woman realizes she is pregnant.
 Oral contraceptives do not have any long-term effects on fertility, although a woman may not release an egg (ovulate) for a few months after stopping the drugs.

 Some side effects are related to the estrogen in the tablet.
 They may include nausea, bloating, fluid retention, an increase in blood pressure, breast tenderness, and migraine headaches.
-Others are related mostly to the type or dose of the progestin.
-Some women who take oral contraceptives gain 3 to 5 pounds because of fluid retention.
-They may gain even more because appetite also increases.
+Others, such as acne and changes in appetite and mood, are related mostly to the type or dose of the progestin.
+Some women who take oral contraceptives gain 3 to 5 pounds because they retain fluid or because appetite increases.
 Many of these side effects are uncommon with the low-dose tablets.

 Oral contraceptives can also cause vomiting, headaches, depression, and problems sleeping.

 In some women, oral contraceptives cause dark patches (melasma) on the face, similar to those that may occur during pregnancy.
 Exposure to the sun darkens the patches even more.
 If dark patches develop, women should discuss stopping the oral contraceptives with their doctor.
 The patches slowly fade after the contraceptives are stopped.

 Taking oral contraceptives increases the risk of developing some disorders.